Sven-I-Am/chatroom-exercise/README.md

       * still have to add the check if the user is online
     * added `/rick` command to RickRoll a specific user
     * added `/commands` command to show all available commands to sender
+    * I fixed some responsive styling issues before doing my final commit for this exercise

 ## To Do
 This to do list is for personal use, the full to do list is added at the start of the challenge and as we complete